SSL Certificates FAQ

 The SSL (and TLS) protocol is the Web standard for encrypting communications between users and SSL (secure sockets layer) e-commerce sites.
 Data sent via an SSL connection is protected by encryption, a mechanism that prevents eavesdropping and tampering with any transmitted data.
 SSL provides businesses and consumers with the confidence that private data sent to a Web site, such as credit card numbers, are kept confidential.
 Web server certificates (also known as secure server certificates or SSL certificates) are required to initialise an SSL session.

-A SSL certificate is a ‘must-have’ for those who need to reassure their online visitors that they are a legitimate entity and that information passing between their browsers and the website cannot be intercepted.
-For any business managing financial transactions or dealing with sensitive customer data, a SSL certificate is a must.
-It is essential knowing that certain web browsers will put an alert of a potentially unsafe website due to the lack of HTTPS (an installed SSL certificate).
+An SSL certificate is a ‘must-have’ for those who need to reassure their online visitors that they are a legitimate entity and that information passing between their browsers and the website cannot be intercepted.
+For any business managing financial transactions or dealing with sensitive customer data, an SSL certificate is a must.
+It is essential to know that certain web browsers will put an alert of a potentially unsafe website due to the lack of HTTPS (an installed SSL certificate).

 How do I cancel my certificate?

 If the certificate has been issued, then please go to the GeoTrust user portal here and cancel it within that account.
-This is for GeoTrust, RapidSSL, Symantec and Thawte certificates.
+This is for GeoTrust, RapidSSL, Digicert, and Thawte certificates.

 • Type in the common name (hostname) for your certificate